jenkinsci/docker-agent/README.md

 This image is used as the basis for the [Docker JNLP Agent](https://github.com/jenkinsci/docker-jnlp-slave/) image.
 In that image, the container is launched externally and attaches to Jenkins.

 This image may instead be used to launch an agent using the **Launch method** of **Launch agent via execution of command on the master**.
-Try for example
+For example on Linux you can try

 ```sh
 docker run -i --rm --name agent --init jenkins/slave java -jar /usr/share/jenkins/slave.jar